- 2 cups (254 grams) all-purpose flour, measured correctly

 - 4 tablespoons (57 grams) unsalted butter

 - 1/2 cup (100 grams) light brown sugar

 - 1/2 cup (63 grams) powdered sugar, for coating

 In a medium bowl, sift together the flour, cocoa, baking powder, baking soda, and salt.

 Heat the butter on the stovetop or in the microwave until melted.
-Add the brown sugar and white sugar to the hot butter and stir until combined.
+Add the brown sugar and white sugar to the hot butter and use a rubber spatula to stir until combined.
 Allow to cool to just warm before stirring in the eggs, one at a time.
 Stir in the milk, vanilla, and food coloring.
 Slowly mix in the flour mixture.
-Cover in plastic and refrigerate until firm enough to scoop without sticking, about 30 minutes or up to 1 day.
+Cover in plastic and refrigerate to chill until firm enough to scoop without sticking, about 30 minutes or up to 1 day.

 Preheat the oven to 350°F. Line two baking sheets with parchment paper.

 Using a spring-loaded cookie scoop, divide the dough into 1 1/2-tablespoon sized balls and drop onto prepared baking sheets.
 Pour powdered sugar into a medium bowl and roll the cookie dough balls in sugar two times, letting them sit in sugar between coatings.

 Place on prepared baking sheets, spacing 2 inches apart.
 Bake until cookies have spread and coating is cracked, 12 to 14 minutes.
 Cool for 5 minutes before removing to wire racks to cool completely.
 Cookies can be stored in an airtight container at room temperature for up to 3 days.

 I made this other night!
 The flavor is so good!
 I was curious though what I could do to make them less dry and more moist?
 The cookies are so soft, and aren’t really crumbly but they are dry.